sanyamsharmaa/TIL-Wisdom-Logs/README.md

-Github powerful method to save all the history of code for each commit - github keeps save a copy of code on each commit seperately, so if you pushed some wrong code and unable to undo code then no need to worry go to the repo -> history -> find to file to restore -> go to commits->find the merge or commit where the code was correct -> now you can copy the previous code
+Github powerful method to save all the history of code for each commit - github keeps save a copy of code on each commit seperately, so if you pushed some wrong code and unable to undo code then no need to worry go to the repo -> history -> find to file to restore -> go to commits->find the merge or commit where the code was correct -> now you can copy the previous code.